danielabar/meblog/src/markdown/machines-made-us-care-about-documentation.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

-I’ve been talking about the benefits of engineering documentation, and trying to encourage my fellow developers to write these, for many years.
-Beyond a basic *README.md*, architecture decisions, coding conventions, best practices, naming systems, third party integrations, “why we do it this way” files.
-The kind of internal documentation that helps new team members onboard faster, helps future-you remember how something works, and helps everyone avoid reinventing the wheel on every new feature.
+I’ve been talking for years about the value of engineering documentation—and trying to convince fellow developers to write more of it.
+Not just the basics like a README.md, but deeper internal docs: architecture decisions, coding conventions, naming systems, third-party integrations, and those invaluable “why we do it this way” explanations.
+This kind of documentation accelerates onboarding, helps future-you decode past-you’s decisions, and keeps teams from reinventing the wheel every time they build something new.

 But to be honest, it's been an uphill climb.
 For the longest time, it felt like I was shouting into the void.
 Engineers love writing code.
 But writing about code?
 Forget it.
 "Nobody reads the docs" they’d say, or "We’ll catch up with the docs later when we have time".
 Spoiler: there's never time and it rarely happens.